-A world renowned long distance path
+A world-renowned long distance path

 Of course, we knew that even before the route opened in 1970.
-Eighty-five per cent of its 186 miles runs through Britain’s only truly coastal National Park; a landscape built of ragged coast and golden beach, and backed by rolling hill and low mountain.
+Eighty-five per cent of its 186 miles runs through Britain’s only truly coastal National Park; a landscape built of rugged coast and golden beach, and backed by rolling hill and low mountain.

 A walk through history

-4 of our favourite walks
+Four of our favourite walks

-Perhaps the real joy of this coast, however, is that a carefully chosen mile walk will reveal the magic that wowed National Geographic.
+Perhaps the real joy of this coast, however, is that a carefully-chosen mile walk will reveal the magic that wowed National Geographic.
 There are over 200 short walks to select, from one mile to one day, and seasonal shuttle buses solve the logistics of one-way routes.
 Why not stay overnight and discover new views on your return?

 To get you started here are four of our favourite walks on the famous Pembrokeshire Coast Path.

 Cemaes Head, 5 miles

 The Cemaes Head walk near Poppit Sands is lovely to do in springtime: you'll see fulmars, cormorants and guillemots nesting on the highest cliffs (550ft) in the National Park.
 More seals breed here than anywhere else in Wales from mid-summer.
 And year round you’re likely to spot chough, ravens, kestrels and buzzards, you may even see bottlenose dolphins in the bay.